 Since its creation in 1999, much of the BRT's work has focussed on preparing detailed recommendations for submission to the Government of Japan, the European Commission and the European Council.
 These recommendations are drafted by the BRT's various Working Parties for adoption at the next annual meeting.

-The Recommendations are then submitted to the Leaders of the Government of Japan and of the EU Authorities, who respond a year later in the form of written Progress Reports:
+The Recommendations are then submitted to the Leaders of the Government of Japan and of the EU Authorities, who respond orally or in writing.
+Previously they issued Progress Reports:

 Over the years, the number and remit of the Working Parties has changed.
 Currently there are 4 Working Parties - each one has two leaders - one from the EU-side of the BRT and one from the Japan-side of the BRT.
 The existence of the Working Parties is guaranteed by the BRT's Terms of Reference: